 Literacy starts at birth or, as research suggests, in utero.
 Research shows a strong relationship between early positive literacy experiences and improved brain development.

-The program integrates literacy promotion into health care practice, and provides books to families of children who visit or stay at The Montreal Children's Hospital.
-The project objectives include creating a hospital orientation to literacy and health, and building community resources to support such a program.
+Lire/Imagine/Read is a program that integrates literacy promotion into health care practice, and provides books to families of children who visit or stay at The Montreal Children's Hospital.

 - All children aged 0-5 who visit selected clinics receive a book in their mother tongue.
-Parents are given a bookmark and information that explains the importance of reading for child development, encourages visits to local library and/or bookstores, and to continue a habit of reading.
+Parents are given a bookmark and information that explains the importance of reading;

-- The outpatient waiting room has a "reading corner".
-Volunteers read to children to model reading for parents, and to help decrease the stress of waiting.
+- Some outpatient waiting rooms have a "reading corner", where volunteers read to children to model reading for parents, and to help decrease the stress of waiting.